Spatial planning &

 Did you know?

-There are 3 categories of spatial planning: Municipal, Provincial and National.
-These are set out in section 5, each with its own responsibilities.
+There are three categories of spatial planning—municipal, provincial, and national—outlined in Section 5, each with specific responsibilities.

-If you are unhappy with the decision taken on your application or your rights are affected by a decision taken, you can lodge an internal appeal (see section 51 of SPLUMA and chapter 4 of the Spatial Planning and Land Use Management Regulations).
+If you are dissatisfied with a decision or your rights are affected, you can file an internal appeal under Section 51 of SPLUMA and Chapter 4 of the Spatial Planning and Land Use Management Regulations.